Merton in Alaska

-“We Are All Poets Here” speaks to the spiritual confusion of our times about Thomas Merton’s 1968 Journey to Alaska and a shared story about spiritual seeking presented by writer and professor, Kathleen Witkowski Tarr.
+“We Are All Poets Here” speaks to the spiritual confusion of our times about Thomas Merton’s 1968 Journey to Alaska and a shared story about spiritual seeking presented by writer and instructor of creative writing, Kathleen Witkowska Tarr.
 Ms. Tarr will describe in intimate details what Merton might have seen, felt, and experienced about wilderness Alaska and the people and dramatic landscapes he encountered a few short months before his tragic death.

 Kathleen Witkowska Tarr is the author of We Are All Poets Here, a blend of memoir and biography involving the famous spiritual writer and thinker, the Trappist monk Thomas Merton.

 Born and raised in Pittsburgh, she has lived in Alaska since 1978—first in the rural Tlingit Indian community of Yakutat on the isolated North Pacific Coast; in Sitka, the former capital of Russian-America; in Soldotna on the Kenai Peninsula; and in Anchorage where she currently lives and writes.
 She is the mother of two grown sons, both born and reared in Alaska.

 Her work has appeared in a wide range of publications—literary journals, magazines, newspapers, blogs and anthologies.
 In her writing Kathleen has explored Alaska life, European and Russian history, arts & culture, the natural world, food, travel, politics, and spirituality.

 Kathleen is a contributor to the anthology, We Are Already One, 1915-2015, Thomas Merton’s Message of Hope (Fons Vitae Press, Louisville, 2015) in honor of Merton’s centenary.
 And her work will soon appear in the forthcoming Merton & The World’s Indigenous Wisdom.